Code First Multiple DB Context Migration

 In Entity Framework Core 2.0, you can implement multiple DbContext and apply changes to one single database by using multiple projects.
-For instance, you are planning to add schema from third party project to your own project.
+For instance, you are planning to add schema from a third party project to your own project.

 In this tutorial, I will be using SQLServer with EntityFramework Core 2.0.
 Below are 3 projects with their own DbContext.
-You can find this project on my GitHub here.
+You can find this project on GitHub here.

 - BookRental